top of page

 Final Thoughts

 The director’s experience shows how quickly a business can be disrupted by a single wrong click.
 The good news is that with the right IT support, problems can be fixed quickly and without lasting damage.
+By taking proactive steps, you can protect your business from similar incidents and ensure that your technology works for you, not against you.

 © 2026 by Theo Technologies